anuraag-k/APITestAction/README.md

 ### `parameterFile`

-**Optional** The full path to a parameter file that contains project, environment, and run arguments for one or more tests.
+**Optional** Fully qualified path to a parameter file that contains project, environment, and run arguments for one or more tests.

 ### `junitDir`